GLIDE-LLC/docs/glide-accessibility-framework/README.md

 ### 📙 Audio / Video

-- Provide descriptions and transcripts for audio / video
+- Provide descriptions and transcripts for audio / video resources

-- Provide captioning for audio / video
+- Provide captions for audio / video (if needed)

 <br>